stefanistrate/dotfiles/README.md

 [`unmanaged/*`](unmanaged) config files have to be loaded manually into their corresponding tools.

-A couple of files in this repository were imported or adapted from other sources.
+The following files were adapted from other sources.
 Many thanks to their original developers!

 * [`managed/vim/after/indent/python.vim`](managed/vim/after/indent/python.vim)
-  was sourced from
+  was adapted from
   [here](https://github.com/google/styleguide/blob/gh-pages/google_python_style.vim).